Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 Use insights from your audience research to make data-driven decisions about:

-Remember though, there are tons of demand gen channels such as social media, email marketing, and dark social that you can use.
-But be sure to limit yourself to 2-3 channels your audience uses so you can focus your efforts without spreading yourself too thin.
+Remember, though, there are tons of demand gen channels such as social media, email marketing, and dark social that you can use.
+Focus your efforts on 2-3 channels your audience uses so you can focus your efforts without spreading yourself too thin.

-And “… make sure you’re consistently telling [the same] story across every platform & channel that you choose to engage in,” advises Brianna Doe, the Director of Demand Generation at Aion.
+Make sure you consistently tell the same story across every platform & channel that you choose to engage in,” advises Brianna Doe, the Director of Demand Generation at Aion.

 As for content formats, choose from whatever your target buyer consumes the most.
 For example: